 Only show forms to browsers in certain locations.
 Klaviyo uses IP addresses to determine whether or not to show a form to people in certain locations.
 This may be useful if, for example, you want to include specific data protection language for people in the EU, but do not want browsers in another region to see the same information.

-When using the Signup Form Builder, you can toggle between two main views:
+When using the Signup Form Builder, you can toggle from the main step(s) of your form to the success message:

 This is the form that will appear on your site.
 This includes the fields, content, and anything else you would like to include.